phonegap-build/docs-en/developer/api/oauth.md

     POST https://build.phonegap.com/authorize/token?client_id=abcdef&client_secret=123456&code=a1b2c3

+If those params fail to check out, you'll get an error with the following format:

+    { "error" : "invalid request" }

-If all those params check out, we'll respond with a json object containing your access token:
+If they do check out, we'll respond with a json object containing your access token:

     { "access_token": "xyz123" }